bloom-works/discovery-playbook/index.md

 ## How to contribute

 This playbook is by no means exhaustive or set in stone.
-We chose the “playbook” format because it’s flexible and customizable.

 We expect this playbook to expand and change as more people use it and provide feedback.
-So, if you learn something in your own sprints that you don’t see here, let us know! **You can contact us at <a href="mailto:hello@bloomworks.digital">hello@bloomworks.digital</a>.**

-You can also suggest a correction or recommendation by <a href="https://github.com/bloom-works/discovery-playbook/pulls" target="_blank" rel="noopener noreferrer">opening a pull request</a>.
+You can suggest a recommendation or correction by <a href="https://github.com/bloom-works/discovery-playbook/pulls" target="_blank" rel="noopener noreferrer">opening a pull request</a> or sending us an email.

+## How to contact us

+Want to talk more about discovery sprints? **Contact us at <a href="mailto:hello@bloomworks.digital">hello@bloomworks.digital</a>.**